To get to an understanding of why you and your girlfriend keep fighting, you will have to figure out what the underlying problem is.

 Whatever caused those first few fights should be your focus.

-Try not to fall into the trappings of believing that all of this is the fault of your girlfriend.
+Don’t fall into the trappings of believing that all of this is the fault of your girlfriend.

-Take your focus away from the last fight and just be present.
+Take your focus away from the last fight and be present.

-Perhaps you need to go out for a walk or take a jog.
+Go out for a walk or take a jog.

 I need you to be as objective as possible.

-Perhaps you have always gotten defensive during these fights.
+You have gotten defensive during these fights.

 There is normally an emotional underbelly to all of this.

-This is how you can get these fights to stop.
+Lead by example, and get these fights to stop.